gangagtm/ciss441/a5/README.md

 # Assignment a5

- App that opens a dataset with python CSV module and inserts data into an SQLite3 database file.
+ Script that opens a dataset with python CSV module and inserts data into an SQLite3 database file.

  ```
  sqlite> select * from ratings LIMIT 10;